top of page

 THE BLACK HATCHET

-“Once Upon A time in San Francisco – The Black Hatchet” is a Historical/Action/Adventure/Martial Arts film and comic book with elements of the “superhero” motif (Marvel/DC/Dark Horse) that is the most popular genre in American cinema.
-Moreover, the cast and story is written to appeal to multiple International audiences.
+“Once Upon A time in San Francisco – The Black Hatchet” and its sequels are Historical/Action/Adventure/ Martial Arts stories with the “superhero” element that is the most popular genre in American cinema.

-Furthermore there is a culturally diverse cast that are predominately Chinese (this is a key foreign audience for action film distribution, see table below), plus Native and African American roles.
-Prominently, there are strong female characters, especially for 1906.
+The culturally diverse cast mirrors the most sought-after age group of 18 – 34, including the Black Hatchet, his love interest Lorna and his kidnapped sister Rose who is 14.
+Much of the cast is Chinese (this is a key foreign audience for action film distribution, see table below), plus Native and African American characters as well as commanding female characters, especially for 1906.

-According to SAWA, Global Cinema Advertising Association, “specifically, cinemagoers are typically younger than the population with generally half of the visits made by people in the key 14-34 demographic.
-Cinema going has increased against all age groups in the last few years, with the most dramatic growth seen amongst the over 25’s.”
+According to SAWA, Global Cinema Advertising Association, “specifically, cinemagoers are younger than the population with generally half of the visits made by people in the key 14-34 demographic.
+Cinema going has increased against all age groups . . . with the most dramatic growth seen amongst the over 25’s.”

-In addition, according to the GITNUX Market Data Report 2024, “the most popular genre of movies by American audiences for the past 22 years is Action/Adventure . . . the three highest grossing movies of all time are all Marvel movies.”
+In addition, according to the GITNUX Market Data Report 2025, “the most popular genre of movies by American audiences for the past 22 years is Action/Adventure . . . the three highest grossing movies of all time.”

 bottom of page